Foot Worship

 Prevalence & culture

 No survey isolates foot worship as a distinct practice, so any figure is an estimate scaled down from foot-interest data.
-Feet are by a wide margin the most reported body-part fetish: Scorolli et al. (2007) found feet accounted for about 47% of body-part fetishes in online communities, the largest single category.
+Feet are by a wide margin the most reported body-part fetish: Scorolli et al. (2007), a study of 381 online fetish communities covering an estimated 5,000-plus members, found that preferences for body parts (about 33%) and for body-associated objects (about 30%) dominated, and that within the body-part group feet accounted for roughly 47%, the single largest category by a wide margin.
 Foot worship is the most visible service-oriented expression of that interest within kink culture, well represented in dominance-and-submission communities, professional domination, and online glossaries and guides, yet it remains a narrower behavioural subset of the overall foot-interested population.
 The estimate here, on the order of 3% of adults having engaged in or being drawn to the practice, reflects that it is common within kink spaces but far less widespread than foot attraction in the abstract.

 Safety, consent & law